skbiswas1975/LIRI/README.md

 This assignment is LIRI.
 It is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives back data from OMDB API.

+1. clone this project to the local.

-1. Install the following commands if requires:
+2. Install the following commands if requires:

 npm install fs